 Remember, if you have a killer authentic idea, but you’re not 100% sure how to put it in line with your brand voice just yet, then don’t rush the process just for the sake of putting something out there.
 Sometimes it’s okay to keep a golden idea on the back-burner until every other aspect and feature in your strategy will support it.

-In this instance attention means being able to capture your audience in a single moment, every time.
+In this instance, attention means being able to capture your audience in a single moment, every time.
 Once you’ve got their attention you have to work on keeping it, all while maintaining a growth in numbers too.

 We’re talking about getting thousands of people interested in you, and then keeping it that way!
 Tall order.
 You need a strong team with a lot of knowledge on your audience and its personas to get this right.
 Before you release any content, make sure that every element of it is authentic and relevant enough to get a consumer’s undivided attention – even if only for a few minutes.

-The golden rule for attention-grabbing is still to have an excellent headline, but you can’t rely on it alone any more.
+The golden rule for attention-grabbing is to have an excellent headline, but you can’t rely on that alone any more.
 Images and captions are now equally important.
 This is partly because of the UI of social platforms, but also because clickbait has created a negative reputation in the content marketing industry.
 Your headline should never reflect anything dishonest or exaggerated, simply for the sake of a click.
 Firstly, consumers can see right through it – clickbait (previously known as yellow journalism) has been around for over a century after all.
 Secondly, you’ll increase your bounce rate and hurt your rankings.
 And thirdly, you’ll diminish your hopes of becoming a reliable source and potentially lose some of your audience along the way.

 If you want to be relevant, authentic and stand out at the same time then you should look into implementing interactive content into your content marketing ideas.